AliyahJimoh/2D-Localizer/README.md

-# Project Name
+# Mobile Robot 2-D Localizer

-Developer Names:
+Developer Names: Aliyah Jimoh

-Date of project start:
+Date of project start: Jan 17th 2024

-This project is ...
+This project is a 2-D localizer for mobile robots to help get a better perception of their coordinates.

 The folders and files for this project are as follows: